kenwheeler/slick/README.markdown

 ### Events

-In slick 1.4, callback methods have been deprecated and replaced with events.
+In slick 1.4, callback methods were deprecated and replaced with events.
 Use them before the initialization of slick as shown below:

 ```javascript
 // On swipe event